Turkmenistan: Religion

-According to the CIA World Factbook, Muslims constitute 93% of the population while 6% of the population are followers of the Eastern Orthodox Church and the remaining 1% religion is reported as non-religious.
+According to The World Factbook, Muslims constitute 93% of the population while 6% of the population are followers of the Eastern Orthodox Church and the remaining 1% religion is reported as non-religious.
 According to a 2009 Pew Research Center report, 93.1% of Turkmenistan's population is Muslim.

 The first migrants were sent as missionaries and often were adopted as patriarchs of particular clans or tribal groups, thereby becoming their "founders."
 Reformulation of communal identity around such figures accounts for one of the highly localized developments of Islamic practice in Turkmenistan.

 In the Soviet era, all religious beliefs were attacked by the communist authorities as superstition and "vestiges of the past."
 Most religious schooling and religious observance were banned, and the vast majority of mosques were closed.
 However, since 1990, efforts have been made to regain some of the cultural heritage lost under Soviet rule.

 Former president Saparmurat Niyazov ordered that basic Islamic principles be taught in public schools.
 More religious institutions, including religious schools and mosques, have appeared, many with the support of Saudi Arabia, Kuwait, and Turkey.
 Under Niyazov, religious classes were held in both schools and mosques, with instruction in Arabic language, the Qur'an and the hadith, and history of Islam.
 At present, the only educational institution teaching religion is the theological faculty of Turkmen State University.

 President Niyazov wrote his own religious text, published in separate volumes in 2001 and 2004, entitled the Ruhnama ("Book of the Soul").
 The Turkmenbashy regime required that the book, which formed the basis of the educational system in Turkmenistan, be given equal status with the Quran (mosques were required to display the two books side by side).
 The book was heavily promoted as part of the former president's personality cult, and knowledge of the Ruhnama was required even for obtaining a driver's license.
-Quotations from the Ruhnama are inscribed on the walls of the Türkmenbaşy Ruhy Mosque, which many Muslims consider sacrilege.
+Quotations from the Ruhnama are inscribed on the walls of the Türkmenbaşy Ruhy Mosque, which many Muslims consider sacrilegious.